oliverjam/http-mocking-challenge/README.md

 This means our tests can just import the server from `server.js` without starting it listening on a port.

+## nock

+[`nock`](https://www.npmjs.com/package/nock) is a useful library for intercepting HTTP requests and sending fake responses.
+This means our server code runs as normal and (as far as its concerned) gets totally legit network responses.

+### How it works

+First create a mocking object for a base URL:

 ```js
 const mocks = nock("https://some-api.com");
 ```